brennanbrown/journalbar/BEEMINDER_METRICS.md

 **Personal Projects:**
 - Built **personal web portfolio** from scratch in 3 weeks
-- Migrated blog from journal.bar to journal.kim
+- Migrated blog from journal.bar to beejournal.netlify.app
 - Explored Jekyll, then Eleventy for site generation
 - Developed comprehensive **Notion workspace** for curation
 - Created **Commonplace** system for knowledge management